javascript-studio/schema/README.md

   not a schema writer.
 - `data = reader_or_writer.toJSON()`: returns the original object.

-Not that schema readers and writers can be safely used with `JSON.stringify`.
+Note that schema readers and writers can be safely used with `JSON.stringify`.

 ## License